nilkun/destruction/README.md

-DESTRUCTION!!!

-Destroy the bombs before they destroy the world!
+Attack of the Destructoids!!!

+Destroy the Destructoids or be destroyed!

+Play it on itch.io: https://nilkun.itch.io/destructoids